 Elisabeth Decrey Warner

-Your membership will renew automatically every month/year unless you cancel it by emailing us at [email protected]
+Your membership will renew automatically every month/year (annual payment) unless you cancel it by emailing us at [email protected] or select "single payment" for an annual contribution.

 Please also email us if you have any problems completing your payment or you are unable to make your contribution using a credit or debit card.